KEY-TEC/cache_gzip/README.md

 # cache_gzip

-The module provides a cache backend decorator which compress uncompress the data using gzcompress and gzuncompress
+The module provides a cache backend decorator which compress uncompress the data using gzcompress and gzuncompress before it is cached.
+This saves up 80% of the cached data.
 ## Installation

 1. Download cache_gzip module or [add it via composer](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies)